 Weighing the Benefits of Chargeback Automation

-Accepting chargebacks as an unavoidable cost of doing business just isn’t an option—with fees and overhead factored in, the typical chargeback ends up costing the merchant more than twice the amount of the original transaction.
+For most merchants, accepting chargebacks as an unavoidable cost of doing business just isn’t an option—with fees and overhead factored in, the typical chargeback ends up costing the merchant more than twice the amount of the original transaction.

 There are also retrieval requests and chargeback alerts that must be responded to promptly to avoid potential chargebacks, and if you’re really serious about stopping chargebacks, you need to track and analyze your chargeback data and use it to inform your prevention strategy going forward.
 It’s a lot for a small merchant to take on.

-What is Chargeback Automation?
+What Is Chargeback Automation?

 These are some of the actions that might be handled by chargeback automation software: